-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements and explanation of benefits forms for suspicious activity and to detect errors.
 Under U.S. law, you are entitled to one free credit report annually from each of the three major credit reporting bureaus, TransUnion, Experian, and Equifax.
-To order your free credit report, visit www.annualcreditreport.com or call 1-877-322-8228.
+To order your free credit report, visit www.annualcreditreport.com or call toll-free at 1-877-322-8228.
 Once you receive your credit report, review it for discrepancies and identify any accounts you did not open or inquiries from creditors that you did not authorize.
-If you have questions or notice incorrect information, contact the credit reporting bureau.
+Look in the "personal information" section for any inaccuracies in information (such as home address and Social Security Number).